navidu/trava-nodejs-app/README.md

 node app.js
 ```

-Go to your browser and type localhost:8080
+Go to your browser and type localhost:8080 and watch TRAVA app.